 Tiago Fernandes Maranhao

-Tiago J. Maranhão is a third year PhD candidate working with Dr. Marshal C. Eakin.
+Tiago J. Fernandes Maranhão is a sixth year PhD candidate working with Dr. Marshal C. Eakin.
 He was a college professor in Brazil for six years and his master thesis in Political Science was a comparative analysis of the Portuguese and the Brazilian migration policies during World War II under both authoritarian regimes.

 His interests relate to Modern Latin American History, Public Health and the history of physical education and sports.
 His dissertation focuses on how nineteenth and twentieth-century Brazilian policy makers and scientists understood that the discipline of body through physical education and sports could be a key tool in their efforts to build the new republican nation.
 His work intends to analyze the key role played by eugenics and biotypology as well as their mechanisms of cohesion with political projects and the impact physical culture had on the debates that sought to construct the Brazilian body politic.